Isted Lion

 Others perceived it more as a memorial for the Danish dead in the battle.

-Originally erected in Flensburg, Schleswig during still Danish rule, it was moved to Berlin by Prussian authorities after Prussian conquests in the Second Schleswig War of 1864 and remained there until 1945.
+Originally erected in Flensburg, Schleswig during Danish rule, it was moved to Berlin by Prussian authorities after Prussian conquests in the Second Schleswig War of 1864 and remained there until 1945.
 It was returned to Denmark as a gift from the United States Army and was located at Søren Kierkegaards Plads in Copenhagen.
-In September 2011 it was returned to Flensburg.
+In September 2011, it was returned to Flensburg.

 History

 Flensburg

 Following the Danish victory over Schleswig-Holstein in the First War of Schleswig (1848–51), Danish sculptor Herman Wilhelm Bissen was commissioned to create a monument to the ordinary Danish soldier.
 Although not an actual Tomb of the Unknown Soldier, his monument reflected a similar idea.
 This monument Landsoldaten (the Foot Soldier) was unveiled in Fredericia in 1858.

 At the following banquet, it was decided to start a public subscription of funds for a second monument, and one of the options discussed was a statue of General Frederik Rubeck Henrik Bülow, the commander of Fredericia during the German siege of the town.
 Through the intervention of politician Orla Lehmann, it was decided that the funds would instead be used for a monument commemorating the Battle of Isted.
 Like the previous monument, this commission was awarded to Bissen.

 The lion is derived from the arms of Denmark and Schleswig which contain three and two blue lions, respectively.
 In order to create a perfect image of a lion, Bissen travelled to Paris to study a lion held in the Jardin des Plantes and created a life-size model before returning to Denmark.

 Bissen completed his first plaster model in 1860, and the bronze cast was completed by June 1862.
 The statue's plinth of Bornholm stone was decorated with four round metal reliefs depicting four Danish officers from the war; Generals Gerhard Christoph von Krogh and Friderich Adolph Schleppegrell and Colonels Hans Helgesen and Frederik Læssøe.
 The finished monument was approximately four meters tall, and carried the following inscription: